Movement Category: Squatting

 Difficulty Level: beginner to advanced

-Exercise benefits: Established a basic single leg squatting movement pattern, establishes a movement base for change of direction, builds tremendous strength-endurance in the lower body and amazing total body cardiovascular conditioning.
+Exercise benefits: Establishes a basic squatting movement pattern, builds tremendous strength-endurance in the lower body and amazing total body cardiovascular conditioning.

 Muscle groups worked: quads, hips, glutes and hamstrings.